Hjjan/3046/README.md

-# This project aims to do a discourse analysis of the Premier League broadcast
+# Discourse analysis of football broadcast

 ## Project Scope and Rationale: